ToshioCP/Gtk4-tutorial/gfm/sec16.md

 This is a very simple editor.
 It is a good practice for you to add more features.

-## Total number of lines, words and characters
+## Total Number of Lines, Words and Characters

+The command below is the output of `wc` executed in the `src` directory.

 ```
 $ LANG=C wc tfe5/meson.build tfe5/tfeapplication.c tfe5/tfe.gresource.xml tfe5/tfenotebook.c tfe5/tfenotebook.h tfetextview/tfetextview.c tfetextview/tfetextview.h tfe5/tfe.ui